The flip map and involutions on Khovanov homology: Discussion

 \subsection{Variants of Khovanov homology}

 It would be interesting to generalize the results in this paper to other variants of Khovanov homology.
 In particular, we expect the key technical argument, Lemma \ref{lem algebraic flipping of an elementary tangle}, remains valid with some mild modifications.
-If that holds, then the flip map is completely determined by its behavior on unlinks, by the same argument.
-However, the flip map is generally not completely trivial on unlinks, as showed in the following example.
+In this case, the flip map would again be completely determined by its behavior on unlinks.
+However, the flip map is generally not completely trivial on unlinks, as the following example suggests.

 Consider the (graded) Bar-Natan homology with $\FF_2$ coefficients \cite{bar2005khovanov}.
-It assigns an $\FF[H]$-module $\BN(K)$ for a knot $K$ from the Frobenius algebra Let $U$ be the unknot.
-Using the sequence of Reidemeister moves illustrated in Figure \ref{fig unknot kappa}, one can compute that $\kappa_*\colon\BN(U)\to\BN(U)$ is given by $\kappa_*(1)=1,\,\kappa_*(X)=X+H\cdot 1$.
-It is easy to check the map is an automorphism of Frobenius algebra, and it gives an involution on Bar-Natan chain complexes by applying $\sigma$ to all components of generators.
+It assigns an $\FF[H]$-module $\BN(K)$ for a knot $K$ from the Frobenius algebra Denote $X + H\cdot1$ by $Y$.
+Let $U$ be the unknot.
+Using the sequence of Reidemeister moves illustrated in Figure \ref{fig unknot kappa}, one can compute that $\kappa_*\colon\BN(U)\to\BN(U)$ is given by $\kappa_*(1)=1,\,\kappa_*(X)=Y$.
+It is easy to check the $\FF[H]$-linear map is an automorphism of Frobenius algebra, and it gives an involution on Bar-Natan chain complexes by applying $\sigma$ to all components of generators.
 In the spirit of Theorem \ref{thm kappa=id}, we have the following proposition.